 This has several implications for how we should store information about YBC 7298.
 First of all, we should store the information about this tablet in the same way that information is stored for other tablets in the collection so that, for example, a researcher can search for all tablets created in a certain time period.
 We should also think about the fact that some of the information that we have stored for YBC 7289 is very likely to be in common with all items in the collection.
 For example, the explanation of the sexagesimal system will be the same for other tablets from the same era.
 With this in mind, it does not make sense to record the encoding information for every single tablet.
-It would make sense to record the encoding information once, perhaps in a separate file, and just refer to the appropriate encoding information within the record for an individual tablet.
+It would make sense to record the appropriate encoding information within the record for an individual tablet.